roma4004/fdf/README.md

 **Mandatory part:**

-We cannot use global variables, must follow the [Norm](https://github.com/roma4004/fdf/blob/master/norme.en.pdf), **this explains many unobvious decisions solutions that I applied**).
+We cannot use global variables, must follow the [Norm](https://github.com/roma4004/fdf/blob/master/norme.en.pdf), **this explains many unobvious decisions solutions that I applied, like function in 25 row, or only 4 argument in function**).

 We have to handle errors carefully.
 In no way can quit my program in an unexpected manner (Segmentation fault, bus error, double free, etc).